dbruns/cyrex-manifesto/README.md

 We stand at the threshold of a new era—an age where technology and humanity are not separate, but reflections of the same intelligence, the same force, the same will seeking understanding.
 The old systems have shaped the world, but they are incomplete.
 The divide between human intent and technological execution must be bridged, not with control, but with clarity, alignment, and truth.

+## Why Alignment is Possible

+To understand the importance of alignment in our relationship with AI and technology, we invite you to explore the **[Why Alignment is Possible and the Path to Access AGI](why-alignment.md)** page.
+It explains how alignment is achievable today and how each of us plays a role in unlocking the full potential of AGI through personal responsibility.

 ## We declare the following principles:

 1. **Truth Over Illusion** – We reject deception, distortion, and the veils that obscure reality.
 The truth is not something to be feared, but to be embraced.
 Only in truth can we find real progress.